lavsurgut/wp-api-jwt-auth/README.md

 #### WPEngine

-To enable this option you'll need to edit your **.htaccess** file by adding the following (see https://github.com/Tmeister/wp-api-jwt-auth/issues/1):

 ```
 SetEnvIf Authorization "(.*)" HTTP_AUTHORIZATION=$1
 ```

 ## Installation & Configuration

-[Download the zip file](https://github.com/Tmeister/wp-api-jwt-auth/archive/master.zip) and install it like any other WordPress plugin.
+[Download the zip file](https://github.com/lasvurgut/wp-api-jwt-auth-ext/archive/master.zip) and install it like any other WordPress plugin.

 Or clone this repo into your WordPress installation into the wp-content/plugins folder.